Purvi2401/TDoC-Creact/README.md

  - Integer is denoted by %d in C
  - Character is denoted by %c in C
+ - Float is denoted by %f in C
 So in the tuple collector, we shall initialize these identifiers with that of respective datatypes and while taking input using just write insert respective identifier and reconfigure the string in the same order as :

 ```